MS registries: putting people with MS at the heart of research

 The Atlas of MS is another great example of how national and regional data can be used to create international databases that improve understanding of MS on a global scale and improve people’s quality of life with MS worldwide.

 The Atlas is the most extensive worldwide study of the global incidence and prevalence of MS (epidemiology) and the global availability of and accessibility to resources for people with MS. First established in 2008, the Atlas was revised in 2013 and is scheduled for another update in 2020.
 You can access the 2013 global data here.
+The new 2020 figure Atlas shows 2.8 million people around the world now live with MS. You can access the latest data here.

 German MS Registry